Satyamraj387/ipod-app/README.md

-#read_me is default by react app
+# read_me is default by react app
-#will be updated soon....
+# will be updated soon....
-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).